 The best thing about Thanksgiving is leftover turkey for days.
 Although I’ll be sharing recipes from turkey leftovers over the next few days I wanted to start with this creamy, low carb scalloped turkey recipe.
 I’ve adapted it from a vintage recipe I pulled out of one of my vintage cookbooks and it’s very simple in the ingredients but the flavor is amazing.
 You can substitute cooked leftover chicken if you prefer.
 Give it a try, I know you’ll love it.

-For this recipe you’ll need: cooked turkey, celery, butter, onion, Herbes de Provence, grated Parmesan cheese (the kind in the green canister), almond flour, chicken or turkey stock, heavy cream
+For this recipe you’ll need: cooked turkey, celery, butter, onion, Herbes de Provence, grated Parmesan cheese (the kind in the green canister), almond flour, chicken or turkey stock, and heavy cream.If you are in a hurry, feel free to Jump to the Recipe

 Table of Contents